 Some of that was external.
 Most of us hoped the turbulance was settling down when 2020 ended, with the vaccine in sight.
 But with the surges and everything in flux, it made things a lot harder — and reportedly slowed down a log of publishing.

 Some of the issues were the consequences of decisions.

 - I’m still running 3 Facebook PitchWars support groups and administering another SFF writer’s group.
 Plus, stepping up as part of the #authorTube community.
 Helping out with Concellation AMAs.
 That takes time, energy, and spoons.

-- I helped run two conventions and helped staff another 3.
-I paneled at 3 virtual cons and 2 authortube events.
+- I helped run one convention and helped staff another 2.
+I paneled at 1 virtual con, 2 hybrid cons, and 2 authortube events.

 - I decided to do my best to keep up with at least 5 different types of social media.

 - I really like 9 hours of sleep a night, even if 7 is more standard.

 - I still have scheduled social time with friends on Tuesday and Thursday nights.
 Add in my blog post writing and uploading Wednesday nights and con meetings…